Frankie-B/adyen-assessment/README.md

+## To install dependencies

-## All the necessary dependencies can be installed by running npm i
+running npm i

 In the project directory, you can run: